Princess Mabel of Orange-Nassau

 Princess Mabel of Orange-Nassau is the widow of the late Prince Friso of Orange-Nassau, son of Queen Beatrix of the Netherlands.
 She was born Mabel Martine Los on August 11, 1968, in Pijnacker, the Netherlands, the daughter of Hendrik Los and Florence Kooman.
 Her father passed away in 1978 and when her mother remarried in 1984, Mabel took her stepfather’s surname – Wisse Smit.

 Mabel graduated from the Gemeentelijk Gymnasium in Hilversum in 1986 and enrolled in the University of Amsterdam, studying economics and political science.
 She graduated with honors in 1993.
-During her education, she became very interested in human rights issues around the world and specialized in Balkan diplomacy and international relations.
+During her education, she became very interested in human rights issues and specialized in Balkan diplomacy and international relations.

 Embed from Getty Images